-Under this short term scenario - which is intended to closely match the letter of the manifesto commitment and no more - we are not assuming that the government provides access to social security or education.
+Under this short-term scenario - which is intended to closely match the letter of the manifesto commitment and no more - we are not assuming that the Government would provide access to social security or education.

 The World Bank (2015) concludes that low skilled documented workers are a net positive contribution to the public finances, whilst undocumented workers impose higher fiscal costs partly due to the costs of arrest and detention.
-This assessment can be broadly applied to refugees, however there are some important differences.
-One of the contributing factors to the World Bank's conclusion is that the foreign workers levy (RM4,000 per worker per year) which is mandatory for employers of documented immigrants provides a significant fiscal contribution.
-Therefore, the extent of the fiscal contribution of refugees, would depend on whether the levy was applied.
-In turn the decision to apply the levy would have impacts on employability of refugees themselves, and therefore wider implication for the economic impact of granting them the right to work in the first place.
+This assessment can be broadly applied to refugees, for example we would expect the fiscal costs of arrest and detention to reduce once refugees have the legal right to work.
+However, there are some important differences.
+One of the contributing factors to the World Bank's conclusion is that the foreign workers levy (up to nearly RM2,000 per worker per year and potentially more if immigrants are employed long term) is mandatory for employers of documented immigrants and provides a significant fiscal contribution.
+Therefore, the extent of refugees' fiscal contribution would depend on whether the levy was applied to them.
+In turn, the decision to apply the levy would impact the employability of refugees themselves, and therefore would have wider implications for the economic impact of granting refugees the right to work in the first place.